 Import Excel workbooks into Power BI Desktop

-With Power BI Desktop, you can easily import Excel workbooks that contain Power Query queries, Power Pivot models, and Power View worksheets into Power BI Desktop.
+With Power BI Desktop, you can easily import Excel workbooks that contain Power Query queries and Power Pivot models into Power BI Desktop.
 Power BI Desktop automatically creates reports and visualizations based on the Excel workbook.
 Once imported, you can continue to improve and refine those reports with Power BI Desktop, using the existing features and new features released with each Power BI Desktop monthly update.

 How do I import an Excel workbook?

-To import an Excel workbook into Power BI Desktop, select File > Import > Power Query, Power Pivot, Power View.
+To import an Excel workbook into Power BI Desktop, select File > Import > Power Query, Power Pivot.

 From the Open window, select an Excel workbook to import.

 Although there's currently no limitation on the size or number of objects in the workbook, larger workbooks take longer for Power BI Desktop to analyze and import.

 To load or import Excel files from shared OneDrive for Business folders or from Microsoft 365 group folders, use the URL of the Excel file, and input it into the Web data source in Power BI Desktop.
 There are a few steps you need to follow to properly format the OneDrive for Business URL; for information and the correct series of steps, see Use OneDrive for Business links in Power BI Desktop.

 From the import dialog box that appears, select Start.